JustAnyones/Pidroid/README.md

 ## Production use

-To use Pidroid in production, first we need to build a [docker](https://www.docker.com) image with this command:
+To use Pidroid in production, first we need to build a Pidroid [docker](https://www.docker.com) image with this command:

 ```shell
 docker build . --tag pidroid-bot